spring-attic/spring-xd-samples/batch-hashtag-count/README.md

 |   |       `-- hashtagcount.xml.xml
 ```

 the modules/job directory defines the location of the file to import, HDFS directories to use as well as the name node location.
-You can verify the settings inside wordcount-context.xml.
+You can verify the settings inside hashtagcount.xml.
 All relevant properties are defined in the util:property element:

 	<util:properties id="myProperties" >
-		<prop key="wordcount.input.path">/hashtagcount/in/</prop>
+		<prop key="wordcount.input.path">/xd/tweets/</prop>
 		<prop key="wordcount.output.path">/hashtagcount/out/</prop>
 		<prop key="hd.fs">hdfs://localhost:8020</prop>
 	</util:properties>